 Young Adult is a tricky one because though the target reader age is 12-19, there are many, many adults who read YA.
 Some people worry that this has pushed YA into darker, more mature themes and blurred the lines between YA and Adult.
 To further complicate matters, there are YA crossover books (YA books that appeal to adult readers) and plenty of adult books that feature teen protagonists and coming-of-age themes.

 How can you tell if a book is YA or an adult book with a teen protagonist?
 The general rule of thumb is this: if the narrator is looking back on their teenage years as an adult and reflecting on them, the book is probably adult.
 If the narrator is currently experiencing their teenage years, the book is probably (but not necessarily) YA.How can you tell if a novel is YA or an adult book with a teen protagonist?
 It has to do with perspective, content, and the intended audience.
 Kidlit genres explained!
 Click To Tweet

 Adult books may also have more mature content and themes and/or more adult main characters, but at the end of the day it’s all about the perspective, voice, and intended audience.
-An adult perspective with a mind to an adult reader makes for an adult book.
-A young perspective with a mind to a teen reader makes for a YA book.
+An adult perspective, voice, and style makes for an adult book.
+A younger perspective, voice, and style geared towards a teen reader makes for a YA book.